burnsra/burnsra.github.com/_posts/2009-08-29-java-problem-snow-leopard.md

 ***

 I heard earlier via twitter that some have had trouble with the ColdFusion 8 Installer on Apple's latest version of OS X, Snow Leopard.
 I also ran into some issues with the Juniper Odyssey wireless access client which was related to this.
 Below is the Java 1.5 version from Leopard for use on Snow Leopard.
-First grab the download here: http://dl.getdropbox.com/u/80181/blog/java.1.5.0-leopard.tar.gz Then, in terminal:
+First grab the download [here](http://dl.getdropbox.com/u/80181/blog/java.1.5.0-leopard.tar.gz).
+Then, in terminal:

 {% highlight shell %}
 cd /tmp